What can (and cannot) be composted by Richland Farms?

 -

-Pressure, chemically, or creosote treated lumber
+Pressure, chemical, or creosote treated lumber, particle board, or MDF

 -